dmarvar/pulse/README.md

 - **Size Limitations**: Cookies have size restrictions that can limit the data you can store
 - **Performance**: Large cookies increase request size and network overhead
 - **Compliance**: Many security standards require proper session management practices
-- **Scalability**: Database-backed sessions allow for better session management across multiple servers
+- **Scalability**: Proper session management allows for better handling across multiple servers

 ### Implementation in Your Applications